 - Q: What is the role of Associate Teachers?

-A: We are still working out the nuances of this planning, but homework will be managed slightly differently this coming year.
+A: Homework will be managed slightly differently this coming year.
 The main difference, however, lies in the timing.
 Our purpose and expectation for assigning homework remains:

 - To preview and review material covered in class

 - To reinforce academic skills learned in class

 - To assess independent thinking and practice of skills